 In a time of unprecedented environmental stresses, Eco Church enables churches to respond to God’s mandate to human beings to care for His creation, by integrating environmental care throughout their church’s life and mission.

 The Diocese of London encourages churches to join Eco Church.
-Join more than 800 other churches who are making a difference through Eco Church, including about 45 churches registered in the Diocese of London.
-These include one gold award winner and 13 other award winners in the Diocese.
+Join more than 1,200 other churches who are making a difference through Eco Church, including more than 50 churches registered in the Diocese of London.
+These include one gold award winner, three silvers, and eleven bronze award winners in the Diocese.

 Capital Vision 2020

-The Diocese’s seven year vision statement has highlighted eight ways in which the Diocese has reflected on the times we live in, and sought to respond, including:
+The Diocese’s seven year vision statement has highlighted many ways in which the Diocese has reflected on the times we live in, and sought to respond, including:

 - In a universal city, we have learned that we are part of creation – instead of adding to human burdens on creation, we must participate in God’s plan to redeem it.

 Our Capital Vision flagship programmes for the environment are:

-- Route 2050 is the Diocese’s campaign to reduce the energy use and carbon emissions of all our churches and buildings.
+- Route 2050.
+This is the Diocese’s campaign to reduce the energy use and carbon emissions of all our churches and buildings.

-- Churchyards for London is our long-term project to care for the wildlife in our churchyards.
+- Churchyards for London, our long-term project to care for the wildlife in our churchyards.

 More about the Environment and Sustainability

-- Shrinking the Footprint is the strapline for the Church of England Environmental Programmes, which aim to reduce the environmental impact of the Church of England.
+- Shrinking the Footprint is the strapline for the Church of England Environmental Programme, which aims to reduce the environmental impact of the Church of England.